MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 ## Step 2: Transfer data from your old servers to the destination servers

-In this step you transfer data after specifying where on the destination servers to put the data.
+In this step you transfer data after specifying where to put it on the destination servers.

- 1. On the **Enter credentials** page, type admin credentials that work on the destination servers you want to migrate to, and then select **Next**.
+ 1. On the **Transfer data** > **Enter credentials** page, type admin credentials that work on the destination servers you want to migrate to, and then select **Next**.
- 1. On the **Add a destination device and mappings** page, the first source device is listed.
-Type the name of the server you want to migrate this server to and then select **Scan device**.
+ 1. On the **Add a destination device and mappings** page, the first source server is listed.
+Type the name of the server to which you want to migrate and then select **Scan device**.
  1. Map the source volumes to destination volumes, clear the **Include** checkbox for any shares you don't want to transfer (including any administrative shares located in the Windows system folder), and then select **Next**.
     ![Screenshot showing a source server and its volumes and shares and where they'll be transferred to on the destination](media/migrate/transfer.png)
      **Figure 2: A source server and where its storage will be transferred to**
- 1. Add a destination device and mappings for any more source servers, and then select **Next**.
+ 1. Add a destination server and mappings for any more source servers, and then select **Next**.
  1. Optionally adjust the transfer settings, and then select **Next**.
  1. Select **Validate** and then select **Next**.
  1. Select **Start transfer** to start transferring data.
  1. After the transfer completes, check out the destination server to make sure everything transferred properly.
-Select **Error log only** if you want to download a log of any errors that occurred.
+Select **Error log only** if you want to download a log of any files that didn't transfer.

 At this point, you have two options: